dpriskorn/WikidataTopicCurator/README.md

 ## Todo
 * Support english plural also.
-This is already supported by adding a CirrusSearch affix, e.g.
+This is already supported by adding a CirrusSearch affix, e.g. csa=inlabel:plural-form-of-term

 ## User script
 See https://www.wikidata.org/wiki/User:So9q/item-subjector-app-link.js

+## Thanks
+This app was inspired by AuthorDisambiguator and Scholia.

+## What I learned
+* the syntax of flask and FastAPI seem very similar
+* jinja2 templates are really cool
+* pycharm has very nice html editing support :)
+* chatgpt is very good at helping with flask apps, which really sped up development